alvarogarcia7/blog_source/source/_posts/2015-07-06-paper-fundamental-concepts-on-programming-languages.markdown

   - paper
 ---

+Note: all quotes on this post come from [this paper][http://www.cs.cmu.edu/~crary/819-f09/Strachey67.pdf]: Strachey, C. Fundamental Concepts in Programming Languages.
+Published in Higher-Order and Symbolic Computation, 13, 11–49, 2000.

 ## Contents

 This paper starts slow, from the mathematical and philosophical point of view, until it gets to the basic concepts on the fundamental concepts: